-This gluten-free gravy is the only recipe you need to get you through the holiday season.
-It’s made quickly without cornstarch or pan drippings for a creamy consistency that isn’t overly gluey and still has incredible flavor thanks to apple cider and rosemary.
+My mom’s apple cider gluten-free gravy is the only recipe you need to get you through the holiday season.
+It’s made quickly without cornstarch or pan drippings for a creamy consistency (not gluey!) and has an incredible sweet and sour flavor thanks to the cider vinegar, shallots and rosemary.

 Gluten-free sauces can be a big pain point around the holidays.

-My mother has made our annual apple cider gravy using gluten-free flour for as long as I can remember.
-The recipe is from the Chuck Williams’ Thanksgiving Cookbook, and with a heaping amount of minced shallots and chopped rosemary, it adds a perfect ratio of sweet and savory to our flavorless table centerpiece: that damn turkey.
+My mother has made our annual apple cider gluten-free gravy using white rice flour (no cornstarch) for as long as I can remember.
+The recipe is adapted from the Chuck Williams’ Thanksgiving Cookbook, and with a heaping amount of minced shallots and chopped rosemary, it adds a perfect ratio of sweet and savory to our flavorless table centerpiece: that damn turkey.